Decision Earth: Criticism of "Decision Earth"

 It has been asserted that "Decision Earth" included a series of controversial claims about waste disposal, mining and forestry issues which was distributed by the Procter & Gamble corporation to roughly 75,000 schools in the United States.

 Procter & Gamble argued in its package that disposable diapers are no worse for the environment than cloth diapers, a claim based on scientific studies funded by the company, which is the world's largest manufacturer of disposable diapers.
 The package described garbage-fueled incineration processes where energy is recovered as "thermal recycling" without mentioning the toxic ash or emissions that result.

 Decision Earth package

-The materials given to teachers and studends include overhead transparency masters, student worksheets, and a teacher's guide.
+The materials given to teachers and students include overhead transparency masters, student worksheets, and a teacher's guide.